andresrokp/fundamentos-node/README.md

 ## Learning

 ### L4 - Monohilo: implicaciones
-- setinterval(fun,t) is a function with 2 params that execute 'fun' each 't' miliseconds
+- setInterval(fun,t) is a function with 2 params that execute 'fun' each 't' miliseconds
 - Set interval does not block the main execution thread
 - the eventLoop (EvLp) gives the order to execute it, but continues its way with the next instructions meanwhile
 - A function writen after a setInterval() will execute immediately after the EvLp touch the setinterval() and its result will prompt before the timeout of the first